 How do I know if my cat has a splinter?

-While not life threatening, splinters need to be removed.
-If they remain in the skin, an infection can occur, resulting in pain and swelling.
+While not life-threatening, splinters need to be removed, if they are ignored, an infection can develop.

-Carefully grasp it with some tweezers (which have been wiped down with an antiseptic such as Betadine) and slide it out of the paw in the same direction it has entered the skin.
-Apply some mild antiseptic such as betadine to the wound after the splinter has been removed.
+- Carefully grasp the splinter with the splinters tweezers and slide it out of the paw in the same direction it has entered the skin.

 Difficult to remove splinters:

-If the splinter is located elsewhere on the body, you may need to trim away some of the fur so that you can see the area more clearly.
+- It may be necessary to trim the fur so that you can see the area more clearly.
 Electric clippers or shavers are safest to use, to avoid nicks.

-If after attempting to draw out the splinter it is still stuck under the skin, you will need to take your cat to a veterinarian.
-He may need to make a small incision in the skin to remove it.
+- If after attempting to remove the splinter it is still stuck, seek veterinary help.
+The veterinarian can apply a local anesthetic, make a small incision in the skin to remove it.

 Watch for signs of infection over the next few days.